json-bateman/watchma/README.md

 - [templ](https://github.com/a-h/templ?tab=readme-ov-file)
 - [tailwindcss](https://github.com/tailwindlabs/tailwindcss/) - Download from Releases

-### Setting .env variables (loaded by `internal/config/settings.go`)
+### Setting .env variables
 Must have a Jellyfin server with API key in your `.env` for this to run properly.
+For a fun message that plays before the end of the game, you can include an `OPENAI_API_KEY`, it only uses one small token request at the end of each game.
+100 games has cost me ~ $0.01.

 `JELLYFIN_API_KEY`
 `JELLYFIN_BASE_URL`
+`OPENAI_API_KEY`
 `PORT`  (to run the app on)
 `LOG_LEVEL` (DEBUG | INFO | WARN | ERROR)